 Getting All the Parts Together Before Setting up

 As easy it may sound, a canister filter can not run on its own.
-To make sure it works perfectly, you have to make sure that all the hoses, pipes, plugins are working properly to get the best filtration process.
+To make sure it works perfectly, you have to make sure that all the hoses, pipes, and plugins are working properly to get the best filtration process.
 While you get all those fittings with the package, you may have to buy a few things extra.

 - Before starting to set up the canister, make sure all the parts are free of any damage.
 To avoid all types of hassles, double-check before putting them in the tank.
 This is pretty important in case the canister comes with damaged media.